Twizzer/relationship-notifier/README.md

 # Relationships Notifier [![CodeFactor](https://www.codefactor.io/repository/github/hellbound1337/relationships-notifier/badge)](https://www.codefactor.io/repository/github/hellbound1337/relationships-notifier)

-A powercord plugin that notifies you when someone removes you from their friends list or you are banned/kicked from a server.
+A powercord plugin that notifies you when someone removes you from their friends list, you are banned/kicked from a server or kicked from a group chat.

 # Requirements